Proper ventilation in rental properties helps prevent mould or dampness. All rental properties must follow the ventilation standards.

-What is the ventilation standard?
+What are the ventilation standards?

-All habitable rooms in a rental property must have at least one window, door or skylight which opens to the outside and can be fixed in the open position.
+Rental homes must have openable windows in the living room, dining room, kitchen and bedrooms..
+All habitable rooms in a rental property must have at least 1 window, door or skylight which opens to the outside and can be fixed in the open position.

 In each room, the size of the openable windows, doors and skylights together must be at least 5% of the floor area of that room.

-Each window door, window or skylight must be openable and must be able to remain fixed in an open position.
+Each door, window or skylight must be openable and must be able to remain fixed in an open position.

 All kitchens and bathrooms must either have an extractor fan that vents air to the outside or a continuous mechanical ventilation that meets certain criteria.